 Tip: Don’t overdo it on the fertilizer it’s pretty potent stuff.

 Then I have just come across this cool way of composting if you live in an apartment.
 It’s called Bokashi composting.
-Read it here👇
+Please read it here👇

 I hope you learned something new today.
-This should cover most of the stuff I know about the 5 R’s, and if you have any more ideas or suggestions, don’t hesitate and leave me a comment below.
+This should cover most of the stuff I know about the 5 R’s.
+If you have any more ideas or suggestions, don’t hesitate and leave me a comment below.